loboris/MicroPython_ESP32_psRAM_LoBo/README.md

 ### 2.2.
 Customize ###

 The project is 99% open source and mostly MIT/Apache licenses.
 The only binary blobs are the infamous radio craps: wifi, BT, GSM, ... as usual.
+It means you can customize anything at wish.

 The directory structure is fairly straight forward:
-- esp32-project-template/main: contains the main.c file with the app_main() function that it is run at boot.
+- esp32-template-plus/main: contains the main.c file with the app_main() function that it is run at boot.
 It initializes the hw, the ota server task, and runs both arduino and micropython tasks.
-The arduino task in turn set the menu on display where to choose (using the hw buttons) one of the apps.c app to run on display.
+The arduino task in turn sets the menu on display where to choose (using the hw buttons) one of the apps.c app to run on display.
+- esp32-template-plus/main/ino: contains ino.h and ino.c, stubs to inject your custom arduino app.
+Just copy your .ino app in that folder, renaming the setup/loop file as ino.c and create its header file ino.h containing the setup() and loop() function prototypes; note that setup() and loop() must be static functions.
+To make it work in place of the default app menu, you must choose "Custom" in the menuconfig.
+To make it work togheter with the default app menu, you must choose "Both" in the menuconfig.
-- esp32-project-template/components: contains the esp-idf components.
+- esp32-template-plus/components: contains the esp-idf components.
-- esp32-project-template/tools: contains the ESP32 sdk, xtensa buildchains for Linux/MacOS/Windows included.
+- esp32-template-plus/tools: contains the ESP32 sdk, xtensa buildchains for Linux/MacOS/Windows included.
+- esp32-template-plus/firmwares: contains prebuilt firmware images and their configuration files (sdkconfig and partitions.csv).
-- esp32-project-template/docs: self-explanatory.
+- esp32-template-plus/docs: self-explanatory.

 <a name="res"/>